Yousuf Sr.: Early life

 Yousuf was born in Gul Muhammad Lane, in the Lyari locality of Karachi in 1939.
 He received his primary education from SM Lyari High School, and started playing football since his childhood.
 During his student days, he was selected in the school team with which he visited Lahore in 1950 and Quetta in 1951.

 Club career

+Early career

-Yousuf later participated in the Karachi Championship with the Lyari Combined team and after impressing the selectors, he went to India to play the Rovers Cup with Karachi team in 1952.
-In the meantime, Yousuf joined the local club Osmania, which refused to give him playtime due to his young age.
-In the same year, he was included in the football team of Pakistan Tobacco Company.
+Yousuf participated in the Karachi Championship with the Lyari Combined XI, after impressing the selectors, he travelled to India to play at the Rovers Cup with Karachi team in 1952.
+In the meantime, Yousuf joined his local Karachi club Usmania, which refused to give him playtime due to his young age years back.
+The same year, he was included in the football team of Pakistan Tobacco Company.
+At representative level, Yousuf played for Sindh in the National Football Championship from 1953 to 1955.

+KMC

-From 1953 till 1955, Yousuf represented Sindh, North-Western Railway in 1956, and Karachi and KMC from 1957 till 1960 in the National Football Championship.
-In 1956, he also toured India with Makran Sports for three months, playing friendly matches in Madras, Bangalore, Hyderabad, and Malabar.
-In 1958, Yousuf won the Aga Khan Gold Cup in Dhaka with Karachi Kickers.
+He joined North-Western Railway in 1956, and subsequently played for KMC from 1957 to 1960, while also representing Karachi selection in the National Championship during the same period.
+In 1958, he travelled to Dacca with Karachi Kickers as guest player to compete in the Aga Khan Gold Cup in Dhaka, which the team eventually won.
+In 1959, he also toured India with Makran Sports for three months, playing friendly matches in Madras, Bangalore, Hyderabad, and Malabar.